 Fifteen pieces of Islamic pottery, formerly in the collection of Dikran Garabed Kelekian, the New York dealer/collector known as the 'dean of antiquities'.

-The Kelekian Collection of Islamic Pottery by Various artists, late 11th15th century
+The Kelekian Collection of Islamic Pottery by Various, late 11th15th century

 © V&A Picture Library